Testing multiplayer games with artificial network conditions

 With Simulator Tools we can't specify if inbound packets and outbound packets would experience different conditions - artificial latecny, jitter and packet loss are bi-directional.

-Simulator Tools window settings will not be committed to version control and need to be set up manually on different editor instances.
+Simulator Tools window settings won't be committed to version control and need to be set up manually on different editor instances.

 Debug builds do allow for the possibility of applying artificial network conditions to the UTP driver, but the Simulator Tools window itself only sets these values in the Editor.